phetsims/phet-info/doc/tier-1-description-quick-start-guide.md

 ## Screen Summary

-Use ScreenSummaryContent.ts in joist to implement the screen summary.
+Use `ScreenSummaryContent.ts` in joist to implement the screen summary.

 For each screen, the design document provides text for the play area, control area, current details, and an interaction hint.
-Pass these to ScreenSummaryContent, then include that content as an option in the ScreenView constructor.
+Pass these to `ScreenSummaryContent`, then include that content as an option in the `ScreenView` constructor.

 ## Basic options

-The options `accessibleName`, `accessibleHelpText`, and `accessibleParagraph` are defined in scenery's ParallelDOM.ts.
+The options `accessibleName`, `accessibleHelpText`, and `accessibleParagraph` are defined in scenery's `ParallelDOM.ts`.
 These are most of what you will use to implement Tier 1 Interactive Description.

 ### accessibleName and accessibleHelpText